Overview

 Loop Variable Access

-During each iteration, your tasks can access loop information through the special__loop__
+During each iteration, your tasks can access loop information through the special __loop__ variable:

 Available Properties:

-- Current item being processed (List loops only)__loop__.is_first
+__loop__.current_item - Current item being processed (List loops only)

-- True if this is the first iteration__loop__.is_last
+__loop__.is_first - True if this is the first iteration

 Best Practices